Critical Website Definition Documents Every Business Needs

 Developing a website is like building a house.
 When you want to build a house, you ask an architect to draw up the plans.
 The architect will get building permits, city licenses, oversee a geological survey and more, all before any actual construction begins.
 Without these plans and documents, the house cannot be built, and if you have shoddy plans and a weak foundation, your house could quickly become a money pit.

 Intelligent website development works the same way.
-Even basic, small business websites need some degree of planning to answer questions like:
+Even small business websites need some degree of strategic planning in order to answer questions like:

-- How will the business brand be applied?
+- How will the business brand be applied to the website?

 - What is the site navigation?